Unearth your wild foraging skills on British canals

 Culinary foraging history

-Yet, historic cookery books long forgotten on dust covered shelves, reveal that the Spring Hawthorn’s young tender shoots and leaves were established as ‘Bread & Cheese’.
+Yet, historic cookery books long forgotten on dust covered shelves, reveal that the Spring Hawthorn’s young tender shoots and leaves were known as ‘Bread & Cheese’.
 Perhaps the leaves enriched a cheese and pickle sandwich?
 Or was it because of the Hawthorn’s superior nutritious content- Vitamin C and B and its richness in antioxidants; Hawthorn is a well-known herbal for keeping the old ticker going.

 Why go wild foraging on British canals?